mpereda/Herding_in_PGG/README.md

 # Citation
-The paper is still unpublished.
-Citation details will be updated upon publication.
+The paper is not published in a scientific journal yet.
+The preprint version can be accessed in Arxiv https://doi.org/10.48550/arXiv.2401.08428

 # Licence
 This repository is distributed under the MIT License.
 See the LICENSE file for details.